caillouc/Fiche_EPFL/Distributed_algorithms/Distributed_algorithms.md

     $p_i$ and move to the next round, $p_i$ does so as well)
-  * If $p_i$ succeeds, $p_i$ uses a reliable broadcast to send the decision to all (the reliability of the broadcast is important here to preclude the case where $p_i$ crashes, some other porcesses delivers the message and stop while rest keeps going without majority)
+  * If $p_i$ succeeds, $p_i$ uses a reliable broadcast to send the decision to all (the reliability of the broadcast is important here to preclude the case where $p_i$ crashes, some other processes delivers the message and stop while rest keeps going without majority)
   1. $p_i$ selects among a majority the latest adopted value (lastest with respect to the round in which the value is adopted)